MUN3N3Z/MUN3N3Z/README.md

 Hello there!👋

-- 🔭 I’m currently taking cs50 at Yale
+- 🔭 I'm a current Computer Science and Economics major at Yale.
-- I hope to start a new project here soon!
+- Check out my latest project: BizTap